AnanyaShukla0007/BridgeLabz-Training/README.md

 ## Day 8: December 26, 2025- Strings in C# 📅
 **Topic:** String Handling and Operations 🧵
 **What I Learnt:** 📚
-- Introduction to strings in C# 🧩
+- Introduction to strings in C#. 🧩
-- Declaring and initializing strings🔄
+- Declaring and initializing strings. 🔄
-- Taking string input from the user 📦
+- Taking string input from the user. 📦
-- Accessing characters in a string using index ✔️❌
+- Accessing characters in a string using index. ✔️❌
-- Using string properties and methods such as:Length, ToUpper(), ToLower(), Equals() 🔗
+- Using string properties and methods such as:Length, ToUpper(), ToLower(), Equals(). 🔗
-- Performed basic string operations: Comparing two strings, Reversing a string, Checking for palindrome strings, Counting vowels and consonants 🔐
+- Performed basic string operations: Comparing two strings, Reversing a string, Checking for palindrome strings, Counting vowels and consonants. 🔐
-- Implemented programs without using built-in shortcuts where required 📏
+- Implemented programs without using built-in shortcuts where required. 📏
-- Improved understanding of string manipulation and logic building ✅
+- Improved understanding of string manipulation and logic building. ✅

+---

+## Day 9: December 29, 2025-  Scenario-Based Problem Solving 📅
+**Topic:** Logical Thinking & Real-World Scenarios 💡
+**What I Learnt:** 📚
+- Understood how to analyze scenario-based problem statements. 🔁
+- Broke real-world problems into smaller logical steps.🚦
+- Applied conditional statements, loops, arrays, strings, and methods together.🧩
+- Improved problem-solving and debugging skills in C#. ✅
+- Temperature Analyzer: Analyzed temperature data and performed calculations based on conditions. 📦
+- Snake and Ladder Game: Implemented game logic using loops, conditions, arrays, and random numbers. 🧠
+- Sentence Formatter: Worked with strings to format and analyze sentences. 🔗
+- Student Score Card: Calculated total, average, highest, and lowest scores using arrays. 🔁

+---

+## Day 10: December 30, 2025-  Advanced Scenario-Based Applications 📅
+**Topic:** Mini Console Applications in C# 🖥️
+**What I Learnt:** 📚
+- Designed mini console-based applications. 🔗
+- Implemented role-based logic and validation. ✅
+- Applied modular programming for better structure. 📦
+- Strengthened understanding of real-world application flow. 🧩
+- Library Management System: Implemented book listing, availability status, and role-based operations. 🔁
+- Student Quiz Grader: Compared student answers with correct answers.
+Calculated scores and displayed feedback. 🧠